isfj/GPDBN/README.md

 ```

 ## Dataset
 Breast cancer patient samples adopted in this study include matched digital whole-slide images and gene expression profiles, which are acquired from The Cancer Genome Atlas (TCGA) data portal

+each line of pre-processed mRNA and pathological image features is the features of one sample,and there are 345 patients totally.

 ## Contact
 Please feel free to contact us if you need any help: ustc023w@mail.ustc.edu.cn